 Anegada Island is BVI's northernmost island and part of an archipelago forming part Virgin Islands (USVI and BVI).
 The island is approx 24 km (15 mi) north of Virgin Gorda Island.
 It is also BVI's only island formed from coral and limestone, and not from volcanic activities.
 While the other BVI (British Virgin Islands) are mountainous, Anegada is flat, with the highest elevation 8,5 m (28 ft) above sea level.

-The island has total land area approx 38 km (15 ml2), ranking it BVI's second largest (after Tortola).
+The island has total land area approx 38 km (15 mi2), ranking it BVI's second-largest (after Tortola).
 However, by population (under 300) it is also BVI's most sparsely populated.
 Most of the locals live in The Settlement - Anegada's only village.

-Island's economy is based on tourism (with an average of 200 visitors per day during peak season) and commercial fishing (providing most of BVI's fresh fish and lobsters).
-Anegada can be accessed via Auguste George Airport (on the island, charter flights link to Tortola, Virgin Gorda and St Thomas USVI), ferries (thrice-weekly service) and chartered boats.
+The island's economy is based on tourism (with an average of 200 visitors per day during peak season) and commercial fishing (providing most of BVI's fresh fish and lobsters).
+Anegada can be accessed via Auguste George Airport (on the island, charter flights link to Tortola, Virgin Gorda, and St Thomas USVI), ferries (thrice-weekly service) and chartered boats.
 Charter flights also connect Anegada with Antigua and St Maarten.